Surviving: The Uncollected Writings of Henry Green edited by Matthew Yorke

 How to Work for a Japanese Boss by Jina Bacarr

 Sto Sorok Besed s Molotovym (One Hundred Forty Talks with Molotov) by Feliks Chuyev

-Inside Gorbachev’s Kremlin: The Memoirs of Yegor Ligachev by Yegor Ligachev, translated by Catherine A. Fitzpatrick, by Michele A. Berdy, by Dobrochna Dyrcz-Freeman
+Inside Gorbachev’s Kremlin: The Memoirs of Yegor Ligachev by Yegor Ligachev, translated by Catherine A. Fitzpatrick and Michele A. Berdy and Dobrochna Dyrcz-Freeman

 The Promise of the New South: Life After Reconstruction by Edward L. Ayers

 The Oracle at Stoneleigh Court by Peter Taylor